emileDesmaili/emileDesmaili.github.io/_pages/about.md

 ---

+I'm a PhD student in [Science, Technology, and Environmental Policy (STEP)](https://cpree.princeton.edu/people/emile-esmaili) at Princeton University, advised by [Prof. Michael Oppenheimer](https://oppenheimer.scholar.princeton.edu/) and [Prof. Filiz Garip](https://sociology.princeton.edu/people/filiz-garip).
-I'm a Research Assistant at the Center for Climate Systems Research of Columbia University/NASA GISS.
-I have a background in Mathematics and Data Science
+Before joining Princeton, I was a Research Assistant at the Center for Climate Systems Research of Columbia University/NASA GISS.
+I have a background in Mathematics and Data Science.

 **Academic Interests**